Florida Nursing Home and Assisted Living Malpractice Attorney

 Our legal teams draw upon more than 45 years’ experience handling medical malpractice cases in which we have recovered millions of dollars for our clients and their loved ones.
 In just one recent example, Searcy Denney medical malpractice attorney Karen Terry settled a case in mediation for $618,500 on behalf of a nursing home patient who died from a fall when nursing home staff failed to supervise him and failed to take preventive measures.

-If you wish to schedule a free confidential consultation with one of our medical malpractice lawyers, please fill out our Contact Form or call us at 1-800-780-8607 for an appointment.
+If you wish to schedule a free confidential consultation with one of our medical malpractice lawyers, please contact us online or call us at 1-800-780-8607 for an appointment.